eserlxl/LLMEngine/README.md

 - **Never commit API keys** to version control.
 The `config/api_config.json` should only contain non-secret defaults.
 - **Prefer environment variables** over config file values.
 The library prioritizes environment variables over config file entries.
+- **Warning on config file fallback**: If an API key is not found in environment variables or constructor parameters, the library may fall back to `api_config.json`.
+When this happens, a warning is emitted to stderr.
+For production deployments, ensure API keys are always provided via environment variables to avoid this fallback.

 ### Debug Mode and Sensitive Data